AbdulRehmanMarfani/portfolio/README.md

 ---

-# Abdul Rehman's Portfolio Website – README (Private Project)
+# Abdul Rehman's Portfolio Website

 This is a **private, fully developed personal portfolio website** for **Abdul Rehman**, a Python Developer based in Karachi, Pakistan.
 The website serves as a professional showcase of his projects, skills, certifications, and experiences in programming and automation.